hmbotelho/FIS_analysis/README.md

 ## <a name="analysis">5.
 Analysis of the demonstration dataset</a>

+This section demonstrates how to analyze the demonstration dataset, starting from raw microscopy images and finishing with publication-ready quantitative data.
+This example can be adapted to analyze any FIS dataset.
+Additional resources are linked.

 ### <a name="analysis-exporttif">5.1.
 Generate TIF files</a>

 This section generates TIF files which are the required input for the workflow.

 1. Open the native [CZI file](./demo_dataset/00-images_raw/demoplate_01.czi) in ZEN Blue.